| Guidelines: Software Requirements

 the characteristics of the existing platform and workload going to affect the

+new system?
 How much connection and processing capacity is already taken by existing

+workloads?
 What security controls are used by existing workloads?
 Note these, and check

 them against the security requirements of the new system when you consider the

+latter.
+What are the availability characteristics of the existing workload?
 Note anything which might affect your later design of availability for the

 new system.
 For example, does the existing workload insist on shutting down the

+whole of a processor each night?
+Do the requirements specify the use of any special hardware?
 This might be stated in generic terms ("the system must support a

 high-speed flat-bed plotter") or be more specific ("the existing Panda